slac-epics/ek9000/README.md

 Any other terminals are not generally supported, but a few exceptions exist.
 Support for motor terminals (EL70XX) is currently being developed.

+## Copyright Notice:

+COPYRIGHT © SLAC National Accelerator Laboratory.
+All rights reserved.
+This work is supported [in part] by the U.S. Department of Energy, Office of Basic Energy Sciences under contract DE-AC02-76SF00515.

+## Usage Restrictions:

+Neither the name of the Leland Stanford Junior University, SLAC National Accelerator Laboratory, U.S. Department of Energy nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.